mrblomblo/yt-dlp-usage-script/README.md

 ### Customization
 If you want to customize the script (mainly by changing the codecs & adding custom args), you can edit the *VARS.txt* file.
 There you will see these variables:
-* set skipintro=n [this currently does nothing, but it will when or if an intro gets added]
 * set acodec=mp3
 * set vcodec=h264
 * set mcodec=flac